 Want to know more about NIGMS and the award-winning researchers it funds?
 Visit http://www.nigms.nih.gov.

-NIGMS is a part of the National Institutes of Health that supports basic research to increase our understanding of life processes and lay the foundation for advances in disease diagnosis, treatment and prevention.
+NIGMS is a part of the National Institutes of Health that supports basic research to increase our understanding of biological processes and lay the foundation for advances in disease diagnosis, treatment and prevention.
 For more information on the Institute's research and training programs, visit http://www.nigms.nih.gov.

 Content revised October 2013